“There’s a Funnel for THAT!”

 If you’ve never created funnels, you start with a blank page.
 And in writing - or funnel creation, a blank page is the most daunting obstacle to accomplishing what you want.

 That’s why we HIGHLY recommend funnel templates.
-We’ve identified 10 funnel templates that everyone should have in their business.
+We’ve identified 10 sales funnel templates that everyone should have in their business.

 And creating those templates from scratch is ridiculous when you can start with a template.